 At $5.99, Lexington, KY has the least expensive median price.
 Overall these cities are smaller and more often in the center of the country.
 Two of the cities with the most pizzerias, Orlando and Minneapolis, are also on our list for least expensive plain pies.
 That’s great news if you are a pizza lover in either of these cities.
 While we would need much more data to verify this idea, it could be possible that the high number of restaurants leads to greater competition and therefore better prices for customers.

-At the end of the day, our analysis is only the start of how much there is to learn about pizza in America.
+Our analysis is only the start of how much there is to learn about pizza in America.
 The only way to truly know all the different pizzerias is to sample them all yourself.
-At least from reading this, you know how much you’ll need to budget for your trip.
+At least from reading this, you know how much you’ll need to budget for your trip